Teaching (working? school?) from home?! Our tips.

 Instead, set yourself up for a sense of realistic accomplishment.
 At the beginning of the day, set two or three “Must Do” items to feel you’ve accomplished something.
 Perhaps it’s a 7-minute workout, answering a parent email, braving the grocery store to replenish the milk.
 Perhaps you have a bigger task: planning your at-home assignments for next week to post by 4 p.m.
 You know accomplishing that today will free up tomorrow, so push everything else aside – your kids can catch up tomorrow.
 The milk will be there tomorrow (the toilet paper, probably not).
 Do this one thing and know that you are a rockstar who actually met goals today!

 Know that whatever systems you implement, visual cues for kids or timers or whatever, will work for a limited time.
 Then, you’ll have to re-invent, replace, and/or restructure.
 Stay creative and be willing to give something up.

-More help of all of us at home
+More help for all of us at home

 for a 39-page PDF of 10 days of lesson plans, discounted membership, and more!